Why People Are Wrong About Wal-Mart

 - You trust they will send you the correct item.

-- You trust they will delivery the item when they say they will.
+- You trust they will deliver the item when they say they will.

 I'm sure you've experienced the difference in the relationship yourself.
-Also, Amazon has become so ingrained with the U.S. population that its Amazon Basics branded products flies off the shelf.
+Also, Amazon has become so ingrained with the U.S. population that its Amazon Basics branded products fly off the shelf.
 Wal-Mart has finally wised up and understands the big picture in order to compete.
 It's not just about "Everyday Low Prices".
 It's about the relationship.
 The market is slowly catching on as positive progress is being shown with the various omni-channel strategies taking place throughout the company.

 Market Excitement about Wal-Mart